WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/multi-tender.md

 Merchant is able to increase its revenue as the likelihood to reach more end-consumers is increasing with more payment options provided.

-End-consumers may want to combine multiple debit and/or credit cards, especially in case of purchases in value of thousands Euro which exceeds the limits on their cards.
+End-consumers may want to combine multiple debit and/or credit cards, especially in case of purchase in value of several thousand euros which exceeds limits on their cards.

 ## How to integrate multi-tender?